jeremyting02/softeng702/README.md

 ### Program Run

+To run the VR environment:

+1. Connect an Oculus VR headset to the PC through Quest Link.

+2. Click the play button located on the top middle position of the Unity Editor window.

+To run the PC environment:

-1. To run the VR environment, click the play button located on the top middle position of the window.
+1. Click the play button located on the top middle position of the Unity Editor window.

+2. Press the `V` Key on the keyboard to be able to look around.